SebastianG77/find-duplicated-property-keys/README.md

 # find-duplicated-property-keys

-A tool for detecting all duplicated property keys of a JSON file.
+A tool for detecting all duplicated property keys of a JSON string.
 It can either be used as a standalone tool for validating JSON files or as a sub module for other node projects.

 ### Use as a Standlone Tool